-In today’s climate where we seem to have such polarized views, it may be hard to imagine that we humans have any shared values.
+In today’s climate where we seem to have such polarized views, it may be hard to imagine that we have any shared values.
 Yet if Jesus, Buddha, and Aristotle sat down to tea, they might help us see that our belief systems have much more in common than we realize.

 In fact, we’d need a bigger table and few more scones, because when you look across six of the world’s major belief systems, the Greek philosophers, and examples of countries with non-religious populations, we’d find that we could invite representatives from all of them, and the conversation would still include a lot of shared values about how good, decent people behave with one another.
+The way different groups define good character and common decency is surprisingly, universally human.

 What the research revealed, is that when you isolate moral codes about how humans should treat each other, the behaviors valued by each of the world belief systems are nearly identical.
-You may have personal values or values that are specific to your religious practice, but when we're talking about living with common decency, the essential ways we treat each other as humans can be grouped into four core human values: Truth, Respect, Responsibility, and Compassion.
+You may have personal values or values that are specific to your religious practice, but when we're talking about living with common decency and acting with good character, humans agree on four core human values:

 Core Value 1: Truth